 Darren’s determination and resilience pushed him to continue to try and learn to swim again.

-“Anyway, we preserved, or she preserved with me.
+“Anyway, we persevered, or she persevered with me.
 I was getting more and more frustrated because I knew I could swim but I’d just forgotten how, and I couldn’t do it.

 You get absolutely no propulsion at all when you just have stumps, no propulsion at all.
 No matter what you do with them you’re not going to drive yourself forwards or backwards or anywhere; so it’s all about your arms.